ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 Have you ever stood in front of a large blueprint that is going **to be built** or things **to be upgraded** with all the neccessary things **in your pocket** and your **personal robots ready to go**, but **nothing happens** because the **base robots** took the job and are on their long, long way?
 Or have you ever **deconstructed** a few things to quickly **place them somewhere else** but the base robots **took everything far away** into the central logistics storage?

-**Then this mod is for you!** With this tool you can select entities and try to **re-issue the work orders**, so that your **personal construction bots can take over!**
+**Then this mod is for you!** With this tool you can select entities and try to **reissue the work orders**, so that your **personal construction bots can take over!**

 -------------------------------------

 ## What's being provided by this mod?

-This mod provides the ability to reassign jobs to your personal robots.
+This mod provides the ability to reassign/'reprioritize'/reissue jobs to your personal robots.
 You have the option to

 - use a selection-tool that doesn't have to be researched or crafted, or to